 Any condition affecting neurological function not covered by the above, must be assessed on first principles, considering the functional requirements of firefighting.
-For vertigo, refer to $\underline{S}$ ection 21, Vestibular disorders.
+For vertigo, refer to Section 21, Vestibular disorders.

-Condition Criteria Seizures and epilepsy All cases: default standard A firefighter is not Fit to Perform Firefighting Duties if they haveexperienced a seizure.
-Applies to all firefighters who have experienced a seizure.
-Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be determined, taking into account information provided by a specialist in Exceptions may be epilepsy as to whether the following criteriaare met: considered for situations
+Condition Criteria Seizures and epilepsy All cases: default standard A firefighter is not Fit to Perform Firefighting Duties if they have experienced a seizure.
+Applies to all firefighters who have experienced a Fit to Perform Firefighting Duties Subject to Review, with at least annual review, seizure. may be determined, taking into account information provided by a specialist in epilepsy as to whether the following criteriaare met: Exceptions may be considered for situations